History of Accounting

 Accounting basics are also mentioned in the New Testament of the Bible in the Book of Matthew as well as in other religious texts such as the Qur’an.

 Accounting During the Middle Ages

 During the Middle Ages, bartering was the primary form of money-changing, but when Europe changed to a monetary economy is the 13th Century, merchants began relying on bookkeeping to keep record of multiple transactions.
-This is when double-entry bookkeeping got its start, which is when a debit and credit value is entered for each transaction.
+This is when double-entry bookkeeping got its start, which is when a debit and credit value is entered for each transaction by the accountant.
 Merchants at the time used accounting as an ad-hoc ordering system.
 It provided them with constant information about their businesses that they could use in decision-making to grow their business as they saw fit.
 This laid the foundation of how we use and understand accounting today.

 Nowadays, there are accounting standards, auditing regulations, and ethical standards for accountants to follow.
 Accountants and their peers handle the monetary ebb and flow of the economy.
 Obviously they are not the only people responsible for this, but they play a huge role.
 Each business, company, corporation, government, and individual must use at least basic accounting principles during their life, and often during their daily activities.
-It’s an important element of business and over thousands of years has evolved into what we know it as today.
+It’s an important element of business and over thousands of years has evolved into what we know it as in modern accounting today.